Giovanni Giustiniani: Family and early life

-Giustiniani was a member of the powerful House of Doria and was probably native to the island of Chios.
+Giustiniani was a member of the powerful House of Giustiniani and was probably native to the island of Chios.
 Although little is known of his origin, Giustiniani was known to be a mercenary soldier, which indicates that he was likely not the first born son of his family, as mercenary nobles typically chose that life due to not being owed the family inheritance.

 The state of Byzantium in 1400

 The Eastern Roman Empire, also known as the Byzantine Empire, had endured from 330 AD all the way to the fifteenth century.
 While it was originally a major power in the Eastern Mediterranean that outlasted many neighboring and competing empires, it had declined significantly in both influence and territory approaching the middle of the fifteenth century.
 Its many conflicts with neighboring states had seen its borders slowly pushed back.
 The loss that had the most influence on the state of Byzantium at the time of its fall was its temporary dissolution in 1204 when European crusaders conquered the city of Constantinople and drove the remaining Byzantine loyalists out of their seat of power.
 Though it was eventually reclaimed, and imperial authority restored, it would decidedly put an end to Byzantium's status as a major military power.
-Byzantium now only retained limited regional influence and had to contend with a younger and more militarily focused neighbor known as the Ottoman Empire looking to expand west into their territory.
+Byzantium now only retained limited regional influence and had to contend with an Islamist neighbor known as the Ottoman Empire looking to expand west into their territory.

 By the time of the final siege of Constantinople, the Byzantine Empire had been reduced to a single city.
 A city that, while impressively resilient against attack, had been sacked and conquered before by both internal Byzantine rebellions and the aforementioned crusaders.
 What made those conquests different than what the Byzantines faced in 1453 is that Byzantium had other land still under their control to regroup in and launch a re-conquest from.
 In 1453, there was essentially nothing else but Constantinople; No buffer territory before the city and neither the resources nor the staging ground to retake the city if it was lost.
 Their ability to set up defenses against future attacks were also heavily hampered due to the fact that the empire was financially in a crisis and was unable to raise money through taxation because of Venetian resident's threats of evacuation if trade was further taxed which would have crippled its economy.
 Furthermore, the harsh conditions created in the city due to the previously listed factors had created factionalism.
 This ranged from religious and ethnic tensions to the formation of outright loyalist and separatist factions.
 By the time of the siege, there were pro-Byzantines, pro-Ottomans and neutral factions all occupying the same city.